How to budget

 • Gym or other membership fees

-Variable expenses are all the other things you buy.
-They are the expenses that do not happen regularly.
-These expenses can be essential, but they still may change month to month.
+Variable expenses are all the other things you purchase that do not occur regularly.
+These expenses can be essential, but they may still change month to month.

 Variable expenses can include: